 - The doctor who made a mistake in your loved one’s treatment

 Any party whose wrongful acts led to your loved one’s death can be held financially accountable.
-At Hollander Law Firm, P.A., our experienced lawyers are standing by to find out what caused your loved one’s death.
+At Hollander Law Firm Accident Injury Lawyers, our experienced lawyers are standing by to find out what caused your loved one’s death.
 Call us today to explore your options in greater detail.

 Time Limits on Filing a Claim for Damages

 Even though you’re grieving your loss, it’s important to take action soon to protect your right to compensation.
 The Florida wrongful death statute of limitations only gives you two years to sue for damages.

 If the person intentionally caused your loved one’s death, the time limit may not apply.
 It’s always important to be proactive and take action quickly to safeguard your rights.
 Our lawyers are here to handle the details so that you can take care of your family.

 What if My Loved One Partly Caused the Accident?

 Insurance companies often try to scare a deceased accident victim’s family out of pursuing compensation.
 Trying to blame the victim is a common tactic.
 If the insurance company has already tried this with you, don’t give up.

 Call an experienced personal injury attorney who can help.
 Even if your loved one was partly to blame, that doesn’t eliminate your right to compensation.
 It only means we might have to fight even harder to get what you deserve.